How we report your cost basis information

 For noncovered shares

-Vanguard only has average cost information, so you're responsible for your recordkeeping if you used another method.
+Vanguard only has average cost information for mutual funds, so you're responsible for your recordkeeping if you used another method.

 A special note about bonds

 Wondering why the cost basis on your individual bonds changes daily?

 Unlike your mutual fund, ETF, and stock investments, any income reporting adjustments that affect your cost basis will be applied to your bonds daily and made available online.

 Form 1099-B reports all sales, exchanges, and redemptions (including checkwriting activity) from most nonretirement accounts.

 For brokerage accounts, it includes sales, mergers, bond maturities, and aggregate profits or losses on regulated futures contracts.